Shrugsy/Time-Logger/README.md

 # Time-Logger
-logs time for tasks.
+Logs time spent on tasks.
-don't forget to include node_modules files if building with electron (not included on here)
+Please note that node_modules are not included here.
+Install npm node_modules and additional dependencies as per package.json.